VlachosGroup/Multiscale-KMC/README.md

 ## Input file format

-Here we tell you how to set up your KMC system in input.txt.
+Here we tell you how to set up your KMC system in MSA_in.txt.
 Examples are provided in the serial and parallel run folders.
 Lines which begin with a # are comments.
 Blank spaces at the beginning and ends of lines are ignored.

 | Command | Data type | Description |
 | --- | --- | --- |